 There are a number of options for prompting user input using LotusScript.
-In increasing order of complexity and usefulness, they are:
+In increasing order of complexity and

 - The NotesUiWorkspace prompt

 - Displaying a custom dialogbox